-Florence is utterly charming, with almost every street you turn down making you feel as though you have been transported on to the set of a Merchant Ivory Production.
+Florence is utterly charming, with almost every street you turn down making you feel as though you have been transported on to the set of a Merchant Ivory Production but there are also plenty of non-touristy things to do in Florence and one of those is what I want to tell you about.

-But, like many beautiful European cities, Florence is a popular tourist destination and if you insist on heading to only the places listed in your guidebooks or on travel blogs you will find yourself competing for some space to breathe.
+Like many beautiful European cities, Florence is a popular tourist destination and if you insist on only heading to the places listed in your guidebooks or on travel blogs, you will find yourself competing for some space to breathe.

 Ask people where to go to get the best view of Florence, and you will most certainly be pointed in the direction of the ever popular Piazzale Michelangelo.
 And up you will go, with every other tourist in Florence.